HackerajOfficial/Lenovo-U1-Tool/README.md

 1. Format the USB Drive with usbfmtpw.exe as usual.
 2. Extract the contents of the ```LenovoUone.zip``` to Root of the USB drive.
 3. Reboot and Choose your USB in UEFI Boot Options and follow on screen steps.

+### When you are Updating Thinkpad Serial Number then You have to input serial number like this

+Example For:

+#

+1. Machine Type Model	: 20S0002UAD
+2. Serial Number		: PF2BMNC6
+3. 1S + Machine Type Model + Serial Number
+4. Final: 1S20S0002UADPF2BMNC6